Staures92/SLR_documents/README.md

 # Paper Title:
-Agent-based modelling in sustainable Finance: A systematic literature review
+Agent-based Modelling in Sustainable Finance: A Systematic Review of the Literature

 - Authors: Megang Nkamga Junile Staures, Audrius Kabasinskas